 Be frugal by eating home cook food because it saves lots of money.
 For a large family, the food budget will take up a fairly large portion of the family expenses.
 Proper meal planning will lessen the need to eat out or last-minute order for delivery.
 They will eat out at the restaurant only on a special occasion.
 Even then, will check if there is any dinner deals or coupons are available to keep the cost down.

 Developing side hustles will help to ease cash flow or increase your saving account.
 Join a walk the dog or the babysitting services.
 Earn cash by selling unwanted items on eBay or CraigsList.
 Start a website to blog about your working experience and provide online training courses.
 Over time, frugal people will establish several secondary incomes.

 One important habit is to emulate successful people who always learn to improve themselves.
 They have this never stop learning attitude.
 They like to read, listen and learn new skills to stay relevant in today’s fast and constantly changing environment.

 Practice good frugal habits by making use of free community resources.
 There is nothing cheapskate about making full use of them.
-There are free concerts, road show, festivals, health talk and interest group activities all around us.
-You must make effort to really look for these things by putting the ear to the ground.
+There are free concerts, roadshow, festivals, health talk and interest group activities all around us.
+You must make an effort to look for these things by putting the ear to the ground.

-In order to have long-lasting change, establish a routine behavior and repeat it regularly so that it gets into your subconscious level to become a habit.
+To have a long-lasting change, establish a routine behavior and repeat it regularly so that it gets into your subconscious level to become a habit.
 Cultivating these frugal habits doesn’t mean you have to live a joyless life.
 It simply means living on less and spends money mindfully without getting into unnecessary debt.
 These are only some of the essential habits practice by highly successful people.
 It is by no means complete.

-I would be most delighted to have your comment as well as hear new ideas from you in our pursuit towards leading a happy debt free life always.
+I would be most delighted to have your comment as well as hear new ideas from you in our pursuit of leading a happy debt free life always.